|

 did no good so I followed their directions to go to a far corner of a very

-large room to re-book a flight.
+large building to re-book a flight.
 The fellow at the "lost souls" wicket was

 somewhat more appreciative of my plight and to increase the possibility of his